underdogdude/openword/README.md

    - 2 buttons "Do you remember this word?" / "Yes", "No". ⭕️
 - LINE features (May be change)
    - Daily Word ⭕️
-   - Push Score to Line Acc! ⭕️
+   - Push Score to Line Acc to remind previous score! ⭕️